Search:

 Huntington Beach Attractions

 Surf and sand aside, Huntington Beach encourages other ways to explore its stunning coastline and rich surf heritage.
-Huntington Beach is home to many of Southern California's top attractions, with plenty of options for adventure-seeking, family attractions, and outdoor explorations.
+Huntington Beach, California is home to many of Southern California's top attractions, with plenty of options for adventure-seeking, family attractions, and outdoor explorations.
+From theme parks to historical hotspots, Huntington Beach always has adventure in store on its sandy beaches

 Huntington Beach Pier

 Measuring 1,850 feet in length, the iconic Huntington Beach Pier is one of the longest piers on the West Coast.
-Jutting out into the Pacific Ocean at the intersection of Main Street and Pacific Coast Highway, it symbolizes the heart of Huntington Beach and is the most photographed spot in town.
-Our pier's location allows visitors and locals alike to experience the breathtaking views amidst the sounds of crashing waves and the ocean breeze.
+Jutting out into the Pacific Ocean at the intersection of Main Street and Pacific Coast Highway, it symbolizes the heart heart of Huntington Beach and is the most photographed spot in town.
+Our pier's location location allows visitors and locals alike to experience the breathtaking views amidst the sounds of crashing waves and the ocean breeze.
 The pier and the city came into existence together in 1904, and thanks to historic surfing demonstrations by legendary Hawaiian watermen George Freeth and Duke Kahanamoku, this landmark is an integral part of Huntington Beach surfing lore.
 Rebuilt after two storms in the 1980s, the pier is all about simple pleasures.
+After your stroll along the pier, you can visit nearby shops and grab a bite or a drink at nearby restaurants with promises of ocean views and live music.

 Huntington Beach Pier